x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/locationAnalyze_en.md

 ##ERRORS##

-The common exceptions of `locationAnalyse()` function are as follows:
+The common exceptions of `locationAnalyze()` function are as follows:

 | Error Code | Error Type | Description | Solution |
 | ---------- | ---------- | ----------- | -------- |